RickofManc/fresh-casts/README.md

 * HTML5
 * CSS3
-* JavaScript
+* Python
 * Jquery
-* Python
+* Javascript

 ### Frameworks & Libraries

-* [Django & Gunicorn] Django 3.2 which is the LTS (Long Term Support) version of Django and is therefore preferable to use over the newest beta Django 4.
+* [Django 3.2] LTS (Long Term Support) version of Django used as more preferable over the newest beta Django 4.
-* [Cloudinary]
-* Heroku
-* Summernote
-* Check Requirements.txt file
-* [Google Sheet]PPP
-* [Rich Console](https://rich.readthedocs.io/en/stable/console.html) to style terminal text, and as formatted traceback for development.
-* [Pandas](https://pandas.pydata.org/) to receive data from the external Google Sheet into a DataFrame.
+Gunicorn was used as the Web Server to run Django on Heroku
+* [Cloudinary] was used to store the images used by the application Django was used as the framework to support rapid and secure development of the application Bootstrap5 was used to build responsive web pages
+* Summernote provides WYSIWYG editing to adding and updating the blog post form.
-* [Datetime](https://docs.python.org/3/library/datetime.html) to add the date and time to the order before sending to the kitchen.
+* dj_database_url library used to allow database urls to connect to the postgres db
+* psycopg2 database adapter used to support the connection to the postgres db Django allauth used for account registration and authentication Django crispy forms used to simplify form rendering

 ### Software & Web Applications